 The last few years I’ve tried to celebrate all the egg-bunny-basket stuff of Easter on the first day of Spring.
 This year I was out of town and never got around to having a Spring Party.
 So, I decided to do something different with our “Easter Baskets”.
-I’ve seen this a few places and tried to adapt them for us.
+I’ve seen this from a few other smart mamas and tried to adapt them for us.
 We did this yesterday to help kick off our Resurrection Day celebrations.

 So, here are the TEN THINGS WE PUT IN THE KIDS’ EASTER BASKETS